trenchdiver/arc-bridge/README.md

 {"success":false,"message":"No active mainnet network found for domain 26"}
 ```

 **Treat this as unstable.** It isn't in Circle's public API documentation, and at the time of writing Circle's own published tooling still lists Arc under testnet only.
 It's a staged-rollout flag, which means it can change behaviour or stop working without notice, and it may not be intended for general use.
-If it stops working, the [CCTP route](#the-cctp-route) does not depend on it.

 If you'd rather not send it, delete the two lines setting it inside `gatewayHeaders()` in `src/gateway-bridge.ts`.
 You can add any other headers via `GW_EXTRA_HEADERS` in `.env` without touching the code.